Business And Pleasure In Australia

 What are your future plans for your career and going abroad?

 I plan to work abroad after I finish my studies.
 I am mostly interested in knowing more about corporate culture in foreign businesses, and I want to continue developing my intercultural communication skills.

 Alex clearly has a passion for learning about foreign cultures and is skilled at expressing his observations in writing.
 Although he is currently planning to begin working directly after graduation, his interest in international business and corporate culture make him an ideal candidate for an international MBA degree.
 We would recommend that he research his options for pursuing such a degree (including scholarship and grant opportunities), and that he consider completing some or all of his graduate studies abroad.
 A master’s degree is now a minimum requirement for many internationally-oriented business positions, and pursuing a graduate degree abroad allows proactive candidates to build language skills, take on additional employment, participate in work-related extra-curricular activities and/or network with professionals working in international business-oriented positions in your host country.

-- The North American Identity provides a good grounding in helping you understand your own culture, and it also provides you with a bench mark for analyzing other cultures.
+- [chapter:21] provides a good grounding in helping you understand your own culture, and it also provides you with a bench mark for analyzing other cultures.